pojntfx/networked-linux-memsync/docs/main.md

 ScyllaDB was particularly engineered to address one shortcoming of Cassandra - issues around latency, specifically the 99th percentile latency that impacts system reliability and predictability.
 ScyllaDB's design improvements and performance gains over Cassandra have been endorsed by various benchmarking studies[@grabowski2021scylladb].

 TODO: Add graph of the Cassandra vs. ScyllaDB benchmark from the benchmarking study

+## Planning

+### Pull-Based Synchronization With `userfaultfd`

+`userfaultfd` allows the implementation of a post-copy migration scenario.
+In this setup, a memory region is created on the destination host.
+When the migrated application starts to read from this remote region after it was resumed, it triggers a page fault, which we want to resolve by fetching the relevant offset from the remote.

+Typically, page faults are resolved by the kernel.
+While this makes sense for use cases where they can be resolved by loading a local ressource into memory, here we want to handle the page faults using a user space program instead.
+Traditionally, this was possible by registering a signal handler for the `SIGSEGV` handler, and then responding to fault from the program.
+This however is a fairly complicated and inefficient process.
+Instead, we can now use the `userfaultfd` system to register a page fault handler directly without having to go through a signal first.

+With `userfaultfd`, we first register the memory region that we want to handle page faults in and start a handler in user space that fetches the missing offsets from the source host in-demand whenever a page fault occurs.
+This handler is connected to the registered region's `userfaultfd` API through a file descriptor.
+To enable sharing the file descriptor between processes, a UNIX socket can be used.

+### Push-Based Synchronization With `mmap` and Hashing

+As mentioned before, `mmap` allows mapping a memory region to a file.
+Similarly to how we used a region registered with `userfaultfd` before to store the state or application that is being migrated, we can use this region to do the same.
+Because the region is linked to a file, when writes happen to the region, they will also be written to the corresponding file.
+If we're able to detect these writes and copy the changes to the destination host, we can use this setup to implement a pre-copy migration system.

+While writes done to a `mmap`ed region are eventually being written back to the underlying file, this is not the case immediately, since the kernel still uses caching on an `mmap`ed region in order to speed up reads/writes.
+As a workaround, we can use the `msync` syscall, which works similarly to the `sync` syscall by flushing any remaining changes from the cache to the backing file.

+In order to actually detect the changes to the underlying file, an obvious solution might be to use `inotify`.
+This however isn't possible for `mmap`ed files, as the file corresponds to a memory region, and traditional `write` etc. evens are not emitted.
+Instead of using `inotify` or a similar event-based system to track changes, we can instead use a polling system.
+This has drawbacks - namely latency and computation load - that were attempted to be worked around in the following implementation, but are inherent to this approach.

+### Push-Pull Synchronization with FUSE

+Using a file system in user space (FUSE) can serve as the basis for implementing either a pre- or a post-copy live migration system.
+Similarly to the file-based pre-copy approach, we can use `mmap` to map the migrated resource's memory region to a file.
+Instead of storing this file on the system's default filesystem however, a custom file system is implemented, which allows dropping the expensive polling system.
+Since a custom file system allows us to catch reads (for a post-copy migration scenario, were reads would be responded to by fetching from the remote), writes (for a pre-copy scenario, where writes would be forwarded to the destination) and other operations by the kernel, we no longer need to use `inotify`.

+While implementing such a custom file system in the kernel is possible, it is a complex task that requires writing a custom kernel module, using a supported language by the kernel (mostly C or a limited subset of Rust), and in general having significant knowledge of kernel internals.
+Furthermore, since networking would be required to resolve reads/forward writes from/to the source/destination host, a job that would usually be done by user space applications, a user space component would probably also need to be developed in order to support this part of the synchronization system.
+Instead of implementing it in the kernel, we can use the FUSE API.
+This makes it possible to write the entire file system in user space, can significantly reduce the complexity of this approach.

+### Mounts with NBD

+Another `mmap`-based approach for both pre- and post-copy migration is to `mmap` a block device instead of a file.
+This block device can be provided through a variety of APIs, for example NBD.

+By providing a NBD device through the kernel's NBD client, we can connect the device to a remote NBD server, which in turn hosts the migratable resource as a memory region.
+Any reads/writes from/to the `mmap`ed memory region are resolved by the NBD device, which forwards it to the client, which then resolves them using the remote server; as such, this approach is less so a synchronization (as the memory region is never actually copied to the destination hist), but rather a mount of a remote memory region over the NBD protocol.

+From an initial overview, the biggest benefit of `mmap`ing such a block device instead of a file on a custom file system is the reduced complexity.
+For the narrow usecase of memory synchronization, not all of the features provided by a full file system are be required, which means that the implementation of a NBD server and client, as well as the accompanying protocols, is significantly less complex and can also reduce the overhead of the system as a whole.